The Market Continues To Grow, Despite Challenges, likely here to stay.

 Tax Treatment of Life Settlement Proceeds

-Life settlement proceeds are typically subject to income tax, but tax liabilities can be reduced or managed with strategic planning.
+However, in our experience, life settlement proceeds are typically subject to income tax, but tax liabilities can be reduced or managed with strategic planning.
 For example, the cost basis of the policy (premiums paid) is subtracted from the payout before taxes are applied.
 The proceeds are usually taxed at three levels:

 1. Premiums paid: Proceeds up to the amount of premiums paid are tax-free.